harveyt/harveyt.github.io/content/missing.md

 This page is intentionally blank.

-You got here by trying to game the system before it's ready.
-Be more patient please.
+You got here by trying to game the Matrix before it's fully operational.
+Please stand by while we finish construction of the real world.